mattDavo/mattdavo.com/content/blog/swiftui-custom-alert.md

 }
 ```

-**Note: The SwiftUI live preview can be a bit unreliable with animations, so it's best to test with the simulator or on a device.**
+> **Note**: The SwiftUI live preview can be a bit unreliable with animations, so it's best to test with the simulator or on a device.

 With the opacity transition on the left and a slide transition on the right, we get results like this: